 - The caller is trying to get you to download something or click on a link.

-If you find yourself in a situation where any of the above is true, be very careful.
+Be very careful if you find yourself in a situation where any of the above is true.
 These are all signs that you might be the target of a social engineering attack.